ailinzi/xianlinzi/Pooling-FAQ.md

 dddroptables - Yeah but the p2_singleton_puzzle_hash is only to claim rewards for the pool, right?
 Pool would then send payout to the reward_address on file for that user.
 So we'd need to keep track of p2_singleton_puzzle_hash for each user in case they win, and spend that to claim our cut.
 Is that consistent with the model being used here?

+dddroptables - Just thought of another question.
+Does validating the proofs become more difficult on server side as the difficult  is increased?
+Meaning, the higher difficulty proof is submitted to pool the more time/bigger cpu will be needed to validate?
+Or is validation linear no matter the difficulty?